siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 **IMPORTANT**: the bootstrap operation should only be called **ONCE** and only on a **SINGLE** controlplane node!

-The IP can be any of your controlplanes (or the loadbalancer, if you have one).
+The IP there can be any of your controlplanes (or the loadbalancer, if you have one).
 It should only be issued once.